-The applicable norms impose a series of requirements to keep listing on the Bolsa Mexicana de Valores S.A.B. de C.V. and maintain registration of our securities in the National Securities Registry.
-To this date, the issuer does not necessarily comply in full with the aforementioned requirements.
+The applicable norms impose a series of requirements to keep listing on the Bolsa Mexicana de Valores S.A.B. de C.V. and keep our securities registered in the National Securities Registry.
+To this date, the Issuer does not have the certainty of information to conclude that it complies in full with the aforementioned registration requirements.
 Notwithstanding that it has taken certain actions to promote compliance, such measures may not be successful, and thus cause application of the corresponding penalties.

-Impact government regulatory changes
+Impact of government regulatory changes

 The passing of new laws and legal provisions applicable to our industry and to our general activity, as well as their administrative or judicial interpretation, is implemented at the various government levels, and such laws and legal provisions may be amended from time to time.
 The effects of these amendments on our activity, in our market and country, in our clients' economy, in their capacity to travel to and stay in our hotels are unpredictable and unquantifiable.
 Furthermore, such effects may result in the implementation of specific controls and procedures which may represent important costs and risks for the Company, increase compliance costs, and make our activity less profitable.
-Moreover, such controls and procedures may not be attainable or may modify or restrict the manner in which the company is currently operating.
+Moreover, such controls and procedures may not be mitigated or may modify or restrict the manner in which the company is currently operating.

-Likewise, it is possible that in interpreting or changing the interpretation of the applicable norms, the competent authorities differ from the interpretation criteria used by the issuer and, therefore, conclude that the issuer is not complying with the applicable regulations.
-If said predicates materialize, this may represent important costs and risks to the Company.
+Likewise, it is possible that in interpreting or changing the interpretation of the applicable norms, the competent authorities differ from the interpretation criteria used by the Issuer and, therefore, conclude that the Issuer is not complying with the applicable regulations.
+If said predicates materialize, this may represent important costs and risks for the Company.